 When it comes to online education, there are few sites that can match the scale of Coursera.

 Coursera's online education allows their partners to reach millions of students at the same time, as opposed to the few hundred that can reasonably be accommodated by any traditional lecture hall.
+Moreover, since many of these people had no previous access to higher education of this caliber, Coursera also provides them a unique opportunity to get access to better and higher paying jobs.

 With just under a thousand courses available at any given time, Coursera provides education on a massive scale.